-Rice is a delicious, healthful, and versatile food that is easy to incorporate into your diet.
-It’s the only grain that’s free of all common allergens, so it’s something practically everyone can enjoy.
+Rice is a delicious and versatile food that’s easy to incorporate into your diet.
+As one of the only foods that’s free of all common allergens, it’s something everyone can enjoy.

-The calories in rice come mostly from complex carbohydrates, plus some protein.
-Unfortunately, as with most grains, rice is low in the amino acide lysine—but that’s easy enough to circumvent.
-If you serve rice along with lysine-rich foods like beans or nut sauces, these foods will allow your body to make better use of the protein in rice.
-Rice also tends to contain more arsenic than most foods, and since arsenic is mildly carcinogenic you should probably avoid putting rice at the core of your diet.
+Rice’s calories come primarily from complex carbohydrates, plus some protein.
+Unfortunately, as with most grains, rice contains little of the amino acid lysine—but that’s easy enough to circumvent.
+If you accompany rice with lysine-rich foods like beans or nut sauces, you’ll get a complete protein.

 There are many varieties of rice.
-In the United States the two most popular types of whole grain rice are known as “long grain” and “short grain” brown rice.
+The two most popular types of whole grain rice are “long grain” and “short grain” brown rice.
 Short rice grains are barely half the length of long grain rice, but are significantly stouter.
 They provide a chewier and more interesting texture than long grains.
-There is also a “medium grain” brown rice that almost exactly splits the difference, but this variety is much less common than the other two.
+There is also a “medium grain” brown rice that almost exactly splits the difference, but this variety is comparatively uncommon.

 Despite its name, brown rice is actually a light shade of tan, but there are several other rice varieties that come in rich dark shades of brown, red, black, and even purple.
 Be sure to try these varieties, as they are generally more flavorful and aromatic than regular brown rice.
-We highly recommend Lundberg’s Wehani brand of dark brown rice.
+I especially recommend Lundberg’s Wehani brand of dark brown rice.

 Lundberg and other companies also sell medleys containing several different kinds of rice.
 These are usually delicious, but avoid any such product that includes wild rice as part of the mix.
-Wild rice isn’t a rice at all and has a much shorter cooking time than whole grain rice, so it will get overcooked when it’s made part of a rice mix.
+Botanically speaking, wild rice isn’t a rice at all.
+And since wild rice has a much shorter cooking time than whole grain rice, it will get overcooked when it’s included in a rice mix.

-Rice is popular in just about every culture, but none more than Asian countries.
+Rice is ideal as a bed for stews, curries, beans, and vegetable dishes.
+Nearly every cuisine prominently features rice, but none more than the foods served in Asian countries.
 The most popular rices of Asia and India are extraordinarily fragrant.
 Asian foods are commonly served over white jasmine rice, a very long grained variety with an exceedingly delicate texture that smells, as its name suggests, like jasmine flowers.
 Basmati rice, by far the most popular rice on the Indian subcontinent, is even more fragrant.
 It’s often cooked with cardamom pods, a spice favored by royalty for centuries, and the resultant flavor is sublime.

 So don’t miss out on the opportunity to try as many different varieties of rice as you can find.
-Once you’ve decided which kinds you like best they can become a regular part of a delicious and healthful vegan diet.
+Then make your favorites a regular part of your diet.

 Many households cook rice nearly every day.
-If rice becomes a regular part of your diet, a rice cooker can be one of the best purchases you’ll ever make.
-Rice cookers fall into two categories: cheap general-purpose steamers, and sophisticated fuzzy logic rice cookers.
+If rice is a mainstay of your diet, a rice cooker is one of the best purchases you’ll ever make.
+Rice cookers fall into two categories: cheap general-purpose steamers, and sophisticated fuzzy logic cookers.
 The latter calibrates the cooking process to ensure perfection every time.
 High-end rice cookers can also keep your rice warm for hours without overcooking the grains.

-About the only drawback to brown rice is that the 30 to 40 minutes of cooking time can be too long to wait when the rest of your meal is ready right now.
-For those occasions consider frozen microwavable brown rice.
+About the only drawback to brown rice is that its 30 to 40 minutes of cooking time can be out of the question when the rest of your meal is ready right now.
+For those occasions, consider frozen microwavable brown rice.
 This may well be the best microwave-oriented food product of all time (far surpassing microwavable popcorn, at any rate, which is vile.)
-Frozen microwavable rice lets you prepare perfectly-cooked rice in under five minutes and nobody would suspect it came from a microwave.
+Frozen microwavable rice lets you prepare perfectly-cooked rice in under five minutes and nobody will suspect it came from a microwave.
 Both Trader Joe’s and Whole Foods Market carries versions of this product.
-Given that the price per bag works out to about a buck each, and each bag can serve two people, this is an incredible value for what may be the ultimate healthy convenience food.
+Since the cost is low and each bag can serve two people, this is an incredible value for what may be the ultimate healthy convenience food.

-While you’d probably never serve rice all by itself, it’ll turn a humble can of spiced beans into a full-fledged meal.
+A serving of rice is all it takes to turn a humble can of spiced beans into a full-fledged meal.
 If you serve microwavable rice with a can of vegan chili or a pack of Kitchens Of India’s Chick Pea Curry, you’ve got yourself an inexpensive yet satisfying meal that will be ready in under ten minutes.

-What about leftover rice?
-Just like how, in Mexico, “refried beans” are a common way to prepare beans left over from the preceding meal, Chinese-style “fried rice” is an easy way to make yesterday’s rice into something new.
+Rice reheats wonderfully, and some added veggies and spices can make leftovers better than the original meal.
+Chinese-style “fried rice” lets you turn last night’s rice into something new.
 Just finely chop some vegetables, and perhaps some minced garlic ginger, and maybe add some peas too, then stir-fry them for a minute or two in a bit of oil.
-Once the veggies are mostly cooked add the rice and stir-fry it along with the veggies for another couple of minutes, adding whichever spices and sauces are to your liking.
+Once you’ve mostly cooked the veggies, add the rice and stir-fry it along with the veggies for another couple of minutes.
+Then add whichever spices and sauces are to your liking.